lexibank/tlopo/out/vol2/chapter9.md

 (at) sunrise              aŋ imi liki ADVP (aŋ ‘sun’, imi ‘come’, liki ‘up top’) aŋ yaʔaŋ ADVP (aŋ ‘sun’, yaʔaŋ ‘go through’) middle of day                —
-(at) mid-morning           aŋ tikimiŋ mwalaŋ ADVP (aŋ ‘sun’, tikimiŋ ‘be present’, mwalaŋ ‘hill’) (at) noon                  aŋ imi kxikilie koŋ ADVP (aŋ ‘sun’, imi ‘come’, kxikilie ‘middle’, koŋ ‘place’) afternoon/evening            piyih N
+(at) mid-morning           aŋ tikimiŋ mʷalaŋ ADVP (aŋ ‘sun’, tikimiŋ ‘be present’, mʷalaŋ ‘hill’) (at) noon                  aŋ imi kxikilie koŋ ADVP (aŋ ‘sun’, imi ‘come’, kxikilie ‘middle’, koŋ ‘place’) afternoon/evening            piyih N
-(at) sunset               aŋ ilie pwiniek ADV (aŋ ‘sun’, ilie ‘go’, pwiniek ‘down below’) upayah V
+(at) sunset               aŋ ilie pʷiniek ADV (aŋ ‘sun’, ilie ‘go’, pʷiniek ‘down below’) upayah V
 ```